Social tech is the new window…

 Mass delete my past button…

-At the beginning of this month we heard the news that the government has plans to enforce new laws on Social Media Platforms.
+At the beginning of this month, we heard the news that the government has plans to enforce new laws on Social Media Platforms.
 The laws would mean Social Media platforms will have to offer their users the ability to mass delete posts.
-For example, you would be able to wipe your Facebook clean of embarrassing teenage posts up to a chosen date without having to create a new profile.
+For example, you would be able to wipe your Facebook profile clean of embarrassing teenage posts up to a chosen date without having to create a new account.

-You should use it to your advantage in job applications, research what employees say about the company etc. In job interviews, talk about the office culture and events…
+Recruitment has been revolutionised by transparency all thanks to social media technology.
+You should use it to your advantage in job applications, research what employees say about the company etc. In job interviews, talk about the office culture and events.